 If you spend a lot of time installing and uninstalling software to try it out, consider using Sandboxie to install programs into a sandbox to prevent your system from being slowed down by clutter.
 This is a unique program which makes it easy to avoid unwanted changes to your system and helps to keep Windows running smoothly.

-The new Sandboxie 4.08 ships with these changes:
+The new Sandboxie 5.28 ships with a number of improvements, including: